 The teams will be developed via workshops of 2 types: Open scoping workshops for about 20 people and follow-up ad hoc workshops for smaller defined grant teams to put together specific applications.
 Contact us with a list of the seven areas you are interested in so we can plan the workshops, if you are interested in more than one area, give a priority order.
 If you already have an idea for a grant application and a team, let us know and we can arrange ad hoc workshops to help you to develop the grant.

-Information about the IB Catalyst fund can be found here.
+Information about the IB Catalyst fund up to round 5 can be found here.